 Before examining the tumor is coated with mineral oil to reduce the reflection of light from the skin, improving the appearance of the lesion.
 After that, the doctor examines the tumor under magnification with a manual microscope, dermatoscope or computerized digital images.

-During a biopsy tissue or cells are removed from the body for further examination in the laboratory. pathologist report confirm or negate the presence of cancer cells in the sample.
+During a biopsy tissue or cells are removed from the body for further examination in the laboratory.
+Report pathologist prove or disprove the presence of malignant cells in the specimen.

-Various approaches can be used for skin biopsies.
+When skin biopsy can be used various approaches.
 Select the type of surgical biopsy depends on the location and size of the affected area.

 Excisional biopsy is the preferred method for the diagnosis of melanoma.
 It involves removal of the entire lesion, plus a small amount of healthy tissue around the hearth (1-2 mm).